Bradley Cooper ‘So Excited’ To Accompany Pregnant Girlfriend Irina Shayk To Ultrasound Appointments

 E!
 News reported on Cooper and Shayk’s baby news back in November in an article that states she was in her second trimester at the time.

 “Multiple sources tell E!
 News that Irina Shayk is expecting her first child with Bradley Cooper.
-According to one insider, the pregnant star is in her second trimester and is “so excited” about becoming a mother for the very first time.”
+According to one insider, the pregnant star is in her second trimester and is ‘so excited’ about becoming a mother for the very first time.”

 This would put the expectant mom at or around her third trimester as the couple stated they can feel the baby moving and kicking.
 In fact, Harper’s Bazaar reports Irina and Bradley are expecting their baby to arrive in May in an article that also described his excitement.